 It is very common to hear young children repeating sounds in words or whole words such as “m m m m mammy can I have juice” or “I I I I I I want that”.

-- listening to what your child has said and not how they have said it
+- show interest in what they have said and not how they have said it

-- keeping eye contact and letting them know that they has lots of time to finish
+- keep eye contact and let them know that they have lots of time to finish

-- reducing distractions, for example turning off the TV and radio and putting down your phone
+- reduce distractions, for example turn off the TV and radio and put down your phone